 Unless this is the first time you've read our blog, you know that our automotive marketing is based on an inbound philosophy.

-“Instead of blasting out interruptive ads and trying to pull people to your company, inbound marketing uses helpful content to attract visitors and get them to engage of their own volition.”
+“Instead of blasting out interruptive ads and trying to pull people into your company, inbound marketing uses helpful content to attract visitors and get them to engage of their own volition.”

 That quote is from Hubspot's State of Inbound 2015 report.
 Hubspot, a leader in the inbound industry, surveys thousands of the world's foremost marketers and salespeople to put together this report, with questions on priorities and tactics used to meet the biggest marketing challenges.